Intrstng/nodejs2024Q1-service/README.md

 4. Start tests

 ## Tests
-If you completed installing of the dependencies, pulling or building the images, and containers are started (docker log of started container is ok), open new terminal and run:
+If you completed installing of the dependencies, pulling or building the images, and containers are started (docker log of started container is ok), open **NEW** terminal and run:
 ```
-npm run test
+npm run test:auth
 ```

 ## Stop running container